micmejia/bible-dump/NKJV/Luke/Luke 12.md

 For all these things the nations of the world seek after, and your Father knows that you need these things.

 ###### 31
-But seek [^f]the kingdom of God, and all these things shall be added to you.
+But seek the kingdom of God, and all these things shall be added to you.

 ###### 32
 "Do not fear, little flock, for it is your Father's good pleasure to give you the kingdom.